unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Staff, very rare (requires attunement by a sorcerer, warlock, or wizard)_

-This staff can be wielded as a magic quarterstaff that grants a +2 bonus to attack and damage rolls made with it.
+This staff can be wielded as a tek Bowstaff that grants a +2 bonus to attack and damage rolls made with it.
 While holding it, you gain a +2 bonus to Armor Class, saving throws, and spell attack rolls.

 The staff has 20 charges for the following properties.
 The staff regains 2d8 + 4 expended charges daily at dawn.
 If you expend the last charge, roll a d20.
 On a 1, the staff retains its +2 bonus to attack and damage rolls but loses all other properties.
 On a 20, the staff regains 1d8 + 2 charges.

 **_Power Strike_**.
 When you hit with a melee attack using the staff, you can expend 1 charge to deal an extra 1d6 force damage to the target.

 **_Spells_**.
-While holding this staff, you can use an action to expend 1 or more of its charges to cast one of the following spells from it, using your spell save DC and spell attack bonus: _cone of cold_ (5 charges), _fireball_ (5th-level version, 5 charges), _globe of invulnerability_ (6 charges), _hold monster_ (5 charges), _levitate_ (2 charges), _lightning bolt_ (5th-level version, 5 charges), _magic missile_ (1 charge), _ray of enfeeblement_ (1 charge), or _wall of force_ (5 charges).
+While holding this staff, you can use an action to expend 1 or more of its charges to cast one of the following spells from it, using your spell save DC and spell attack bonus: _cone of cold_ (5 charges), _fireball_ (5th-level version, 5 charges), _globe of invulnerability_ (6 charges), _hold monster_ (5 charges), _levitate_ (2 charges), _lightning bolt_ (5th-level version, 5 charges), _tek missile_ (1 charge), _ray of enfeeblement_ (1 charge), or _wall of force_ (5 charges).

 **_Retributive Strike_**.
 You can use an action to break the staff over your knee or against a solid surface, performing a retributive strike.
-The staff is destroyed and releases its remaining magic in an explosion that expands to fill a 30-foot-radius sphere centered on it.
+The staff is destroyed and releases its remaining tek in an explosion that expands to fill a 30-foot-radius sphere centered on it.

 You have a 50 percent chance to instantly travel to a random plane of existence, avoiding the explosion.
 If you fail to avoid the effect, you take force damage equal to 16 × the number of charges in the staff.
 Every other creature in the area must make a DC 17 Dexterity saving throw.
 On a failed save, a creature takes an amount of damage based on how far away it is from the point of origin, as shown in the following table.
 On a successful save, a creature takes half as much damage.